dzekelid/events/_listings/meetup/events-get.md

           in the output
         type: string
       - in: query
+        name: group_id
+        description: Return events from groups with the specified IDs, separated by commas
+        type: string
+      - in: query
+        name: group_urlname
+        description: Return events for the group with this custom URL path
+        type: string
+      - in: query
+        name: id
+        description: Return events with the specified IDs, separated by commas
+        type: string
+      - in: query
+        name: member_id
+        description: A member id number, limits results set to events in groups that the member specified by this id is currently a member of (excludes private groups, unless the member_id is the same as that of the member making the request)
+        type: string
+      - in: query
         name: rsvp_limit
         description: The number of "yes" rsvps an event can have before members will be added to the waiting list